Money in the Bank (2018): Preliminary matches

-The actual pay-per-view began with Big Cass taking on Daniel Bryan.
-Cass began by getting a two-count after performing a spinning side slam on Bryan, who retaliated by targeting Cass' left knee with kicks and two dragon screw legwhips.
+The pay-per-view event began with Big Cass facing Daniel Bryan.
+Cass began by getting a two count after performing a spinning side slam on Bryan, who retaliated by targeting Cass' left knee with kicks and two dragon screw legwhips.
 Bryan then slammed Cass' knee into the ring apron and ring post.
 Cass responded by using a tilt-a-whirl hold on Bryan, who then reversed the hold into a Yes!
 Lock.
-Cass reached the ropes to escape the submission and dominated Bryan by gaining a two-count twice and performing a Big Boot for a nearfall.
+Cass reached the ropes to escape the submission, and dominated Bryan by twice gaining a two count and performing a Big Boot for a nearfall.
 In the climax, Bryan performed a running knee on Cass, who was about to put Bryan in a torture rack, and forced him to submit to a heel hook to win the match.

-In the second match, Bobby Lashley took on Sami Zayn.
+In the second match, Bobby Lashley fought Sami Zayn.
 Lashley performed a fallaway slam, a spinebuster, and three vertical suplexes on Zayn to win the match.

 In the third match, Seth Rollins defended the Intercontinental Championship against Elias.
 The bout opened with Elias dominating the first half of the match with a series of dropkicks and Stomps on Rollins before performing a DDT for a nearfall.
 Rollins countered with a suicide dive and a Blockbuster from the second turnbuckle.
-Both wrestlers exchanged intense nearfalls, one of which involved Rollins using a Superplex followed by a Falcon Arrow and another where Elias performed an Elbow Drop from the top rope.
-In the end, Rollins pinned Elias with a roll-up whilst holding Elias' tights to retain the title.
+Both wrestlers exchanged intense nearfalls, one of which involved Rollins using a Superplex followed by a Falcon Arrow, and another involved Elias performing an Elbow Drop from the top rope.
+In the end, Rollins pinned Elias with a roll-up while holding Elias' tights to retain the title.